 One of our best selling products are our range of snorkeling mask with prescription lenses.
 We hold all lenses in stock and can fit your snorkeling mask with minus, plus and bifocal lenses.
 If we receive the order before mid day you will normally receive your mask by the next day.

 The lenses we supply for our snorkeling and diving masks are in half increments.

 What To Avoid?

 Generally avoid plastic skirted snorkeling masks (similar to those you can purchase in Swim shops or beach shops) These may look similar but they often cause face rashes and as the seal is made from hard plastic rather than silicone it is difficult to get them to seal to your face.

 Once you are happy with your choice of mask, to help avoid fogging you should consider purchasing some anti fog solution, when the snorkeling mask is new rub normal toothpaste on the inside of the lenses and rinse off (only do this if your mask has glass lenses).
 This removes the protective film over the inside of the lenses that can cause fogging.

 To protect your investment of purchasing a good quality mask we will supply you Free of charge with a mask box which will help protect and extend the life of your mask.

-To find your perfect mask look at our Mask Department if you have any questions on fit then call or emails us we will be happy to help you make your choice.
+To find your perfect mask please look at our Mask Department.
+If you have any questions on how to fit then call or email us, we will be happy to help you make your choice.

 The snorkel is simply a curved tube that lets you breath while floating face-down on the surface of the water.
 When diving, it can be used to conserve air in your tank while on the surface.
 They also offer hours of enjoyment for snorkeling in the shallow waters allowing you to keep your head underwater so you can observe the marine life below.